-Determining the desirability of a particular location for my franchise?
+Determining the desirability of a particular location for your franchise

 No doubt, at some point you heard that the only thing you need for success is Location - Location – Location.
 A bit simplistic, because unless you are committed to having a great operation focused on the needs of your customers, you can have the greatest location in the world and still fail.

 To be successful, every business needs a mixture of:

 - a great product or service that consumers want to buy,

 - superb customer service,